- Where do you deliver?

 This policy applies to products purchased from the Hip Pocket Workwear & Safety website: www.hippocketworkwear.com.au

-- What is the process for returns?
+- What is the process for returns for an online order?

 Returns accepted for change of mind on goods purchased online within 30 days from date of invoice or at any time if goods are deemed faulty.